lizaodawn/IMMARKUS-wiki-clone/06-Working-with-Metadata.md

 **Figure 12.** Importing a Preset Folder Metadata Model

 # Recording Metadata

-After defining your metadata schemas, you can enter metadata for folders and images in the Image Gallery.
-You can also enter image metadata in the Annotation Mode (but not folder metadata).
+After defining your metadata schemas, you can enter metadata for folders and images in the image gallery.
+You can also enter image metadata in the annotation mode (but not folder metadata).

 ## Recording Folder Metadata in the Image Gallery

-1. Click **Images** on the left sidebar to move to the Image Gallery.
+1. Click **Images** on the left sidebar to move to the image gallery.
 Click the three dots at the bottom right of the folder and select **Information**.

 1. Select a schema for your metadata on the right panel and enter the metadata for the selected folder.
 After you are done, be sure to click **Save Metadata**.